SIEGEL (1) German

 "rafter, frame" and bauer

-Derived from a Slavic given name of unknown origin.
+Possibly derived from a Slavic given name of unknown meaning.

 Possibly denoted a person from the town of Unkel in Rhineland Palantinate, Germany.

 Refers to a restless, fidgety, nervous person, from German unruhe

 Means "dweller under the slope" from Old Low German undar